aghast/lbac-python/ch02/expressions.rst

         self.assertExpr("6/2", 3)

 Run nosetests and make sure everything is working as expected.
-Note that in Python 3 the default division behavior has changed - integers return floating point results unless the 'floor division' operator (//) is used.
+Note that in Python 3 the default division behavior has changed - two integers will return a floating point result unless the 'floor division' operator (//) is used.
 Testing for this is important.

 Once you have a working set of binary expression test cases, let's go back and add some regression tests to handle the "simple expression" case you